solana-labs/solana/book/src/cluster/ledger-replication.md

 * Validator stealing mining proof results for itself.
 The proofs are derived

-  from a signature from a archiver, since the validator does not know the
+  from a signature from an archiver, since the validator does not know the

   private key used to generate the encryption key, it cannot be the generator of